Learning coding/design/AI

 • RQ4: How do embedded verification checkpoints and reflective tasks stimulate students to think critically and aware of academic integrity during AI interaction?

-This research intends to contribute toward the empirical grounding of responsible AI in engineering education.
-Through a transferable design framework and evidence-based guidelines, it aims to enable educators who want to transform this approach across STEM(Science, Technology, Engineering, and Mathematics) content areas and different institutional contexts, using what we know about mindsets and overcoming the gap between AI’s potential and its practical, ethical, equitable implementation in real classrooms.
+This analysis intends to contribute towards the empirical grounding of accountable AI in engineering schooling.
+By means of a transferable design framework and evidence-based pointers, it goals to allow educators who wish to rework this strategy throughout STEM(Science, Expertise, Engineering, and Arithmetic) content material areas and completely different institutional contexts, utilizing what we learn about mindsets and overcoming the hole between AI’s potential and its sensible, moral, equitable implementation in actual school rooms.

 2 Materials and methods